Planning-Inspectorate/ODW-Service/docs/layers/2_standardised.md

 In order to add a new raw source and convert the data in standardised form, follow the following steps

-- Create a new branch and add a new record in the `orchestration.json` file.
+- Add a new record in the `orchestration.json` file.
 This new record will have a new `Source_ID` which we will use at a later step.
-- Generate a PR of your branch and after it gets merged, head over to the [Azure DevOps](https://dev.azure.com/planninginspectorate/operational-data-warehouse/_build) and run the **Platform Deploy** pipeline.
-This will deploy your changes into Synapse.
+- Go to `[synapse_data_lake]/odw-config/orchestration/` and replace the existing `orchestration.json` with the updated file.
-- When the pipeline succeeds, go to `[synapse_data_lake]/odw-config/orchestration/orchestration.json` and verify that your change has been deployed.
+- Run the pipeline `pln_raw_to_standardised_e2e` and set the `source_id` and the `source_folder_date` parameters.
-- Go to the pipeline `pln_raw_to_standardised_e2e` and set the new `Source_ID` and the source date folder as the parameters of the pipeline.
+  - The `source_id` parameter is the Source_ID of the new record you added in the orchestration.json.
-	- Click the activity Set SourceID > Settings > Edit the Value of the variable
+  - The `source_folder_date` parameter is the name of the dated folder in which your raw file is present. i.e 2024-01-01
 - Run the pipeline and cross your fingers.
 If it succeeds, you should be able to find your Standardised table at the specified location with the data ingested.
-- Finally, go to `[synapse_data_lake]/odw-config/standardised_table_definitions/` and download the newly created schema json file and push it in your branch.
-Delete this json file then from synapse so that terraform can deploy it without "file exists" error.
+- Make sure to add your changes in the `orchestration.json` and `[synapse_data_lake]/odw-config/standardised_table_definitions/{newly_created_schema.json}` to your branch.
 This will help keep things consistent between environments.

 ## Pipeline